 I did not say Cruz did that.

-I had Rheinz Privis on this program.
+I had Reince Prievis on this program.

-I had Randy uh Evans on Hannity, Randy Evans is on the rules committee.
+Randy Evans is on the rules committee.

-And I asked Randy straight up if candidate A tries to court candidate B or C's bound delegates on the first ballot, what can they offer them?
+And I asked Randy straight up: if candidate A tries to court candidate B or C's bound delegates on the first ballot, what can they offer them?

-This has nothing to do with Ted Cruz, nothing to do with Donald Trump, nothing to do with John Kasich, but those are what the rules allow.
+This has nothing to do with Ted Cruz, nothing to do with Donald Trump, nothing to do with John Kasich.

 And I was surprised to discover that.